AresAmigos/Discord-Rat/README.md

 lclick - sends x (where x is a number) left click

 lclick 20 (will send 20 left clicks)

-m - use this immediately after sendmsg (rat command)

-no parameters

 mousemad - it will drive the mouse crazy for x (where x is a number) seconds